Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: Simulation and empirical application

-We generate the data sets that, roughly speaking, mimic the real data that we use in the empirical application in Section \ref{sec:application}.
+We generate data sets which, roughly speaking, mimic the real data that we use in the empirical application in Section \ref{sec:application}.
 The data set contains five periods (i.e. $T=5$), and units are treated in the second, fourth, and fifth periods (i.e. $\mathcal{S}=\{2,4,5\}$).
-Thus, there are 7 causal parameters of interest, as listed in the first column of Table \ref{tab:simulation1_baseline}.
-We consider two sample sizes: a medium $n=250$ and moderately large $n=500$ values.
-The $n$ units are randomly allocated into the 4 treatment sequences with probabilities $(0.4,0.2,0.2,0.2)$.
-We generated $w_{i}\sim N(3.3,1)$ to roughly match the moments of the log population in the real data in Section \ref{sec:application}.
-To mimic the log teen employment in the real data, we use estimated parameter values to generate the observed outcomes based on our model.
-We make $|\delta_{ts}|$ slightly larger than the estimates for the pre-treatment periods in order to ensure that the DGP is realistic in the sense that the parallel trends do not hold in pre-treatment periods.
+Thus, there are 7 causal parameters of interest, for a given stratum.
+The $n$ units are randomly allocated into the 4 treatment cohorts $\{1,2,4,5\}$ with probabilities $(0.4,0.2,0.2,0.2)$.
+We generated $w_{i}\sim \text{Unif}(L,U)$ to roughly match the moments of the log population in the real data in Section \ref{sec:application}.
+We set the data-generating parameter values as follows.
+First, we fit our model with no stratification (i.e. $G=1$) on the real data in Section \ref{sec:application}.
+When generating data under $G=1,2,$ and $3$, we set the true parameter values as $\delta_{s1}=\hat{\delta}_s$, $\delta_{s2}=c_2\hat{\delta}_s$, and $\delta_{s3}=c_3\hat{\delta}_s$, where $\hat{\delta}_s$ is the estimated value of $\delta_s$ above, and $c_2>1$ and $c_3<1$ are constants.
+The strata are defined based on partitioning the interval $(L,U)$ into 2 and 3 sub-intervals of equal length under $G=2$ and $G=3$, respectively.

-We compare 4 approaches: (1) \cite{CallawaySantAnna2021did} (CS21), (2) our baseline approach (Bayes), (3) our approach that imposes the parallel trend condition on pre-treatment periods as in Section \ref{sec:prePT} (Bayes-PrePT), and (4) our approach chosen by the marginal likelihood (Bayes-ML).
-We use the R package, \texttt{did}, for CS21.
-For each approach, we report Bias, root-mean-squared-errors (RMSE), empirical coverage, and length of the 95\% confidence and credible intervals (Cov and IL).
-In addition, we report the average of the p-values in CS21 for testing the null hypothesis that the parallel trend holds in pre-treatment periods, as well as the number of times each of our proposed models is selected by the marginal likelihood (ML).
-We repeat the experiments 500 times.

-The upper and lower panels of Table \ref{tab:simulation1_baseline} present the simulation results for $n=250$ and $n=500$, respectively.
-First, regarding the estimation of the ATT's, comparing the results between CS21 and our Bayes model, we see that the two approaches are comparable in most measures, especially when the sample is large enough (i.e. $n=500$), confirming our theoretical finding in Section \ref{sec:theory}.

-Second, the p-value of the null hypothesis of parallel trends in pre-treatment periods is, on average, quite small, as expected.
-In contrast to the conventional implementation of the pre-test which does not provide clear guidance when the hypothesis is rejected, we compare the two models with and without the restriction.
-With a medium sample size (i.e. $n=250$), ML selects the baseline model (Bayes) over the restrictive model (Bayes-PrePT) about 77\% of the time.
-The correct model is the former.
-Although mis-specified, the Bayes-PrePT model is sometimes preferred, probably because it has fewer parameters than the Bayes model.
-When the sample is large enough (i.e. $n=500$), ML selects the correct Bayesian model almost always, as expected.